-I have taught hands-on professional development workshops on two topics — making pre-coated repair materials and creating synthetic textures — to more than 120 conservators at leading national cultural heritage institutions, libraries, and museums across the US.
+I have taught hands-on professional development workshops on two topics — making pre-coated repair materials and creating synthetic textures for infills — to more than 120 conservators at leading national cultural heritage institutions, libraries, and museums across the US.
 I look forward to the continued development of these and new topics.

 Contact me if you or your institution are interested in hosting a workshop.

 “FAIC Workshop: The Use and Creation of Pre-Coated Repair Materials” Indiana Historical Society, Indianapolis, IN.
 September 27-29, 2017

 “Pre-Coated Repair Materials” Winterthur Museum/University of Delaware Program in Art Conservation.
 Winterthur, DE.
 May 5-6, 2017.